3DGI/tyler/README.md

 In debug mode, *tyler* will write the unpruned tileset too, together with the tileset that was pruned after the glTF conversion.

+It is possible to only generate the tileset, without running the glTF conversion.
+This can be helpful for debugging the tileset itself.
+You can enable this with the `--3dtiles-tileset-only` option.

 ## Roadmap